Amish Potato Dinner Rolls

-Amish Potato Dinner Rolls are soft, fluffy, and deliciously flavored with butter and sugar for a unique taste.
-They will stay fresh and soft for up to a week because of the potato starch so you can make a large batch to last for days.
-And all you need is a few simple ingredients you probably already have in your kitchen.
+These Amish potato dinner rolls are soft, fluffy, and full of buttery sweetness for a unique flavor.
+Thanks to the potato starch, they stay fresh and tender for up to a week, so I often make a big batch to last for days.
+The best part is that you only need a few simple ingredients you probably already have in your kitchen, making this the perfect side dish for holiday meals.

 pan of fluffy potato dinner rolls